-Now, add in the spices: 1 tsp turmeric, 1/2 tsp cardamom, 1/2 tsp black pepper, and 1/4 tsp salt.
-Saute for a minute or two, stirring constantly until the onions are coated with the spices.
+Now, add in the spices and saute for a minute or two, stirring constantly until the onions are coated.

 Rinse the spit peas and add them to the pot.
 Pour in enough water to cover plus 1/2 inch or so.
 Bring to a boil, then drop back to a heavy simmer.
 Keep simmering for about an hour (plus or minus) until the peas get slightly mushy and not watery.
 Keep an eye on it and add water as necessary, but only sparingly.
 It’s worth remembering that an hour is -ish, particularly the shorter you soak the peas the longer they can take to cook.

 Anyway, If you’re adding rice, about 10 minutes before you think it’ll be done, start 2 cups of rice in the machine.
 Water-wise, basmati is one line in the rice maker per cup of rice.

-Serve in bowls, with the porridge topping off the rice.
+Serve in bowls, with the porridge topping off the rice (if used)